 This course introduces students to various methods of reading sacred Scripture with a primary focus on the Holy Bible.
 The first semester is devoted to the Jewish Scriptures with a particular emphasis on the concepts of creation, call, and covenant.
 The second semester focuses on the Christian Scriptures and Jesus Christ.
 The year ends with an application of Biblical teachings to contemporary social justice issues.
 For Fourth Formers.

 This is an introductory study of past and present world religions.
 Looking through a chronological lens, students begin with the development of religion as a way to interpret and understand the primitive world.
 In the first semester, students will study the earliest indigenous traditions as well as Hinduism and Buddhism.
 In the second semester, students go beyond the eastern traditions and explore the monotheistic traditions of Judaism, Christianity, and Islam.
 Added to our historical and doctrinal study is a review of the ethical stance each religion takes on the contemporary issues of peace and justice.
-For Fifth and Sixth Formers.
+For Fifth or Sixth Formers (if space allows).

 Grief and Loss is an exploration into the different aspects of grief, death, and life.
 Students will explore common misinformation about grief, as well as the different types of loss other than death.
 Other topics covered are different cultural perspectives on death, the survivor’s experience of grief, and different cultural and religious beliefs about life after death.
 We also explore near-death experience and conclude the course by reading the book The Shack.
 The goal of the course is to introduce students to loss in a way that is informative and give them tools to help navigate this experience in the future.
-For Fifth and Sixth Formers.
+For Fifth or Sixth Formers (if space allows).